 No one’s denying that corded drills can produce impressive torque and drill through just about anything you put in front of them.
 On the other hand, you won’t feel nearly as comfortable as using the best 18V cordless drill once you've ditched the cord and gone cordless.

-- High-quality durable body structure that is ideal for heavy-duty construction works.
+- High-quality durable body structure that is ideal for heavy-duty construction works and pro contractors.

-- Mechanical switch 2-speed transmission that allows speeds between 400 - 1550 RPM.
+- Mechanical switch 2-speed transmission that allows speeds between 400 - 1550 RPM for versatility.

-- Superb Makita BL Brushless motor that punches out over 530-inch pounds of torque.
+- Superb Makita BL Brushless motor that punches out over 530-inch pounds of max torque.

 - High-tech motor efficiency control which automatically adjusts both torque & speed under load.